df_sample |>

 - for specifying conditions for filtering,

-uses the following logical and mathematical operators: ==, !=, <, >, >=, <=, &, |, %in%, etc (use?dplyr::filter
+dplyruses the following logical and mathematical operators: ==, !=, <, >, >=, <=, &, |, %in%, etc (use?dplyr::filterfor more details)

 - here, we will use the symbol

-to filter out dart points with a length greater than 80 mm
+>to filter out dart points with a length greater than 80 mm

-Name Length Width Weight Base.Sh
+filter(Length > 80) Name Length Width Weight Base.Sh

 1 Pedernales 109.5 49.3 28.8 I